-SNARE facilitates exploration of data described in Brase, et al. (2021) A landscape of the genetic and cell heterogeneity in Alzheimer Disease (link).
+SNARE facilitates exploration of data described in Brase, et al. (2021) A landscape of the genetic and cell heterogeneity in Alzheimer Disease.

-Logan Brase, Shih-Feng You, Jorge del Aguila, Yaoyi Dai, Brenna C Novotny, Taitea Dykstra, Maria Victoria Fernandez, John P Budde, Kristy Bergmann, John C Morris, Randall J Bateman, Richard J Perrin, Eric McDade, Chengjie Xiong, Alison Goate, Martin Farlow, Jasmeer P. Chhatwal, Peter Schofield, Helena Chui, David M Holtzman, Dominantly Inherited Alzheimer Network (DIAN), Greg Sutherland, Jonathan Kipnis, Celeste M Karch, Bruno A Benitez, Carlos Cruchaga, Oscar Harari
+Logan Brase, Shih-Feng You, Jorge del Aguila, Yaoyi Dai, Brenna C Novotny, Carolina Soriano-Tarraga, Taitea Dykstra, Maria Victoria Fernandez, John P Budde, Kristy Bergmann, John C Morris, Randall J Bateman, Richard J Perrin, Eric McDade, Chengjie Xiong, Alison Goate, Martin Farlow, Jasmeer P. Chhatwal, Peter Schofield, Helena Chui, Dominantly Inherited Alzheimer Network (DIAN), Greg Sutherland, Jonathan Kipnis, Celeste M Karch, Bruno A Benitez, Carlos Cruchaga, Oscar Harari

 Alzheimer Disease (AD) has substantial genetic, molecular, and cellular heterogeneity associated with its etiology.
 Much of our current understanding of the main AD molecular events associated with the amyloid hypothesis (APP, PSEN1 and PSEN2) and neuroinflammation (TREM2) is based on genetic studies.
 However, the functional genes, downstream transcriptional ramifications and the cell-type-specific effects of these genetic factors remains poorly understood.
 Understanding these effects can point us to cellular processes involved in AD progression and uncover potential therapeutic targets.